docker/labs/security/capabilities/README.md

    groups=0(root),1(bin),2(daemon),3(sys),4(adm),6(disk),10(wheel),11(floppy),20(dialout),26(tape),27(video)
    ```

-**Current** is multiple sets separated by spaces.
-Multiple capabilities within the same set are separated by commas `,`.
+In the output above, **Current** is multiple sets separated by spaces.
+Multiple capabilities within the same *set* are separated by commas `,`.
 The letters following the `+` at the end of each set are as follows:
 - `e` is effective
 - `i` is inheritable
 - `p` is permitted